vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.02.09 version 1.7.25 =
+* Fix in the loading of a file that caused crashes when woocomerce was not active

 = 2022.01.18 version 1.7.24 =
 * Minor bugfixes